JonasToth/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-const-correctness.rst

 declarations.
 You may want to prepare your code base with `readability-isolate-declaration <readability-isolate-declaration.html>`_ first.

+Note that there is the check `cppcoreguidelines-avoid-non-const-global-variables <cppcoreguidelines-avoid-non-const-global-variables.html>`_ to enforce ``const`` correctness on all globals.

 Known Limitations
 -----------------

 The check will not analyze templated variables or variables that are instantiation dependent.
-Different instantiations can result in different ``const`` correctness properties and it is not possible to find all instantiations of a template.
+Different instantiations can result in different ``const`` correctness properties and in general it is not possible to find all instantiations of a template.
 It might be used differently in an independent translation unit.

 Pointees can not be analyzed for constness yet.
-That means that the following code:
+The following code is shows this limitation.

 .. code-block:: c++